-If an employer is somehow negligent or at fault for causing a workplace injury, the victim may file a workers’ compensation claim.
-Workers’ compensation insurance was introduced in response to work-related risks.
-It is a type of business insurance that provides wage compensation and medical coverage up to certain limits to workers injured on the job in exchange for the injured employees’ right to sue for negligence.
+If an employee somehow suffers a workplace injury in North Carolina, they may qualify to file a workers’ compensation claim.
+Workers’ compensation insurance was designed to address work-related injuries.
+It is a type of no-fault insurance that provides wage reimbursement up to certain limits and medical coverage to workers injured on the job.

 In This Article